 What are the training and licensing requirements for an ND?

 There are seven accredited naturopathic programs across eight North American campuses.
 Students must have completed a bachelor’s degree prior to admission, with the ND curriculum encompassing an additional 4-5 years of eduction.
 During this training, the first 2 years are very similar in credit load and course information to a conventional medical school, which includes anatomy, physiology, pathology, microbiology, etc. The final years are focused on treatment options, philosophy, and clinical training.
 ND’s do not have hospital training, nor do they do specialty rotations as MD’s do.
 After graduation, ND’s are required to take a national licensing exam called the NPLEX, and pass it before receiving their state license.
 Not all states have licensing available for ND’s at this time.
 Please check out WWW.NATUROPATHIC.ORG for more information.

 Yes, NDs in Washington state have full prescriptive rights, with the exception of Class I, II, and III Narcotics.

 Can an ND serve as my primary care physician?

 Yes, in Washington state we serve as primary care physicians.
-However, you will want to check with your insurance, as some insurance plans are managed care (like Group Health) and in those systems, we can only serve as specialists, requiring a referral.
+However, you will want to check with your insurance, as some insurance plans are managed care (like Kaiser Permanente) and in those systems, we can only serve as specialists, requiring a referral.

 What can I expect from my visits?

-Your first visit will be 1 hour to 1 hour and 15 minutes in length.
+Your first visit will be approximately 1 hour in length.
 We will discuss your full history and current symptoms, do a physical exam and put together a plan for you.
 Most of the visit may seem like a visit to your conventional doctor, as we often use similar assessment techniques.
 Where the visit will differ is in the treatment plan.
 We will spend a lot of time reviewing the steps of the treatment and educating you on lifestyle changes that will benefit you.